acceleratedscience/.github/profile/README.md

   [BMFM Protein Properties](https://github.com/acceleratedscience/bmfm_mammal_inference)

   ### OpenAD Model Wrapper
-  Wrapper for creating a Open AD Model Service, Services can be run locally as a Pyenv or COntainer or deployed on OpenShift / Kubernetes
+  Wrapper for creating a Open AD Model Service.
+Services can be run locally in a virtual environment (venv or conda env), in a container, or deployed on OpenShift or other Kubernetes.
   [openad_service_utils](https://github.com/acceleratedscience/openad_service_utils)

   ### OpenAD Proxy for Model services
   [Secure Model Proxy](https://github.com/acceleratedscience/guardian)
   Simple Proxy for delivering secure model services in on Openshift/Kubernetes or through a fire wall